Information for Mentees

-If you're serious about career advancement and professional development, the ITP Mentoring Programme is for you.
+If you're serious about career advancement and professional development, look no further than the ITP Mentoring Programme.

-People who are mentored almost invariably have a greater understanding of themselves and are in greater control of their own decisions, and consequently advance their own careers at a far faster rate than those that are not.
+People who are mentored almost invariably have a greater understanding of themselves and are in greater control of their own decisions.
+Mentees subsequently advance their own careers at a faster rate than people who are not being mentored.

-- Assist in identifying new areas needed for professional development and growth
+- Identify new areas needed for your professional development and growth

-- Be a way to gain new insights and knowledge about the profession
+- Gain new insights and knowledge about the profession

 - Provide regular and constructive feedback